-- Hobbies can serve as holy distraction, providing temporary relief from weighty issues in order to re-engage those issues with greater concentration and clarity.
+- They can serve as holy distraction, providing temporary relief from weighty issues in order to re-engage those issues with greater concentration and clarity.

-- Hobbies can involve physical activity that combat stress and bring greater health.
+- Involve physical activity that combat stress and bring greater health.

-- Hobbies can give us a tangible activity to start and finish in a pastoral world of unending to-dos and of long-term investment in people’s lives.
+- They can give us a tangible activity to start and finish in a pastoral world of unending to-dos and of long-term investment in people’s lives.

-- Hobbies can recreate in us a sense of youthful wonder that reminds us to not take ourselves so seriously.
+- Recreate in us a sense of youthful wonder that reminds us to not take ourselves so seriously.

 Ultimately, the kind of play mentioned above is a declaration of faith.
 Hobbies proclaim to you, the world and every demonic force in the unseen places that you trust God to build His Kingdom while you take a break.